 We look forward to welcoming you to our dojos.

-Classes run four times each week and cost £9.
+Classes run four times each week throughout the year including school holidays and cost £9.

 Saturdays, 4pm at Swiss Cottage Leisure Centre